electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/climatecontrol/_index.md

 ![AC control](ac3zonecontrol.jpg "3 zone ac control with individual temp for driver/passenger")

-It also gives the passenger in the back seat a seperate panel where they can adjust the 2 rear zones
+It also gives the passenger in the back seat a seperate panel where they can adjust the rear zone.

 ![AC control](rearaccontrol.jpg "The AC has a seperate control panel under MMI screen")